SVRF/svrf-javascript-client/docs/MediaApi.md

 var apiInstance = new SVRF.MediaApi();

-var q = "\"something\""; // String | Url-encoded search query.
+var q = "q_example"; // String | Url-encoded search query.

 var opts = {
-  'type': "\"photo\"", // String | The type of Media to be returned.
+  'type': "type_example", // String | The type of Media to be returned.
-  'stereoscopicType': "\"none\"", // String | Search only for Media with a particular stereoscopic type.
+  'stereoscopicType': "stereoscopicType_example", // String | Search only for Media with a particular stereoscopic type.
-  'category': "\"Face Mask\"", // String | Search only for Media with a particular category.
+  'category': "category_example", // String | Search only for Media with a particular category.
-  'size': 10, // Number | The number of results to return per-page, from 1 to 100 default: 10.
+  'size': 56, // Number | The number of results to return per-page, from 1 to 100 default: 10.
-  'pageNum': 1 // Number | Pagination control to fetch the next page of results, if applicable.
+  'pageNum': 56 // Number | Pagination control to fetch the next page of results, if applicable.
 };
 apiInstance.search(q, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);